Introduction to Buy-to-Let Mortgages for First-Time Landlords

 Criteria will vary from lender to lender.
 While high street lenders traditionally have a more rigid approach to lending, a specialist lender, like West One, will have a more flexible approach.

-Here’s are some key factors that lenders will look at when assessing a potential borrower
+Here are some key factors that lenders will look at when assessing a potential borrower

+• Age: The minimum age requirement for Buy-to-Let applicants in the UK is 18 years old, however some lenders may only accept applicants who are 21 or over.
 Lenders also have a maximum age limit which restricts applicants from reaching a certain age by the end of their mortgage, typically around 70-75-years old.

 What are the key differences between a buy-to-let and residential mortgage?

-As previously stated, there are some distinctive features between a buy-to-let mortgage compared to a residential mortgage.
+As previously stated, there are some distinctive features between a Buy-to-Let mortgage compared to a residential mortgage.

 Costs Involved